Today's Global Climate Change

 The world needs policies and planning based on the avoidance of any risk of irreversible, catastrophic climate change tipping points.
 This site therefore addresses the worst risks as well as the worst predicted impacts.
 (More...)

-Nations, scientific organizations and NGOs have still made no statement that the world is beyond dangerous interference with the climate system (UNFCCC) and have still made no declaration of a global climate crisis or planetary state of emergency.
+There is still no formal statement that the world is beyond "dangerous anthropogenic interference with the climate system" (UN climate convention) and no declaration of a global climate crisis or planetary state of emergency.

-Medical debate about global warming has so far emphasised planning and response.
+Medical debate about global warming has so far emphasized the planning and response to global climate change.
 It is therefore timely that we draw a parallel to medical involvement in the nuclear weapons disarmament movement in the 1980s....

 Doctors now have a similar particular responsibility in the fight to achieve urgent international reductions in carbon dioxide emissions.
 Firstly, we can point to the futility of expending our energy, enterprise and long-term investment in advancing health care in the absence of action to preserve a livable planet....

-We can [also] inform the debate with reliable data on the mental and physical health consequences of global warming, and use our professional voice and leadership to instill it with urgency.
+We can [also] inform the debate with reliable data on the health consequences of global warming, and use our professional voice and leadership to instill it with urgency.

 — Dr. Richard F. Kefford, Professor of Medicine